 Do they even make electric kettles anymore?
 I hope not because stove top kettles are far more versatile and come in such cute colours and shapes.
 My husband likes to turn the kettle on, flip down the whistle and ignore it.
 He knows the sound will send me running from wherever I am to make tea.

-This is something every kitchen should have.
+A French press is something every kitchen should have.
 It’s the lowest tech, greenest way to make your coffee.
 It’s charming, inexpensive and convenient and fool proof and it is the final piece in the puzzle for achieving the perfect cup of coffee.

 We also have a vintage meat grinder that came from my husbands, grandmother’s old farm.
 We treasure it.
 Teenagers are very helpful to have around when you need to operate it as it expends a lot of energy and it’s a slow process.
 Good music and frequent changing of arms and you have yourself a great upper body work out.
 In all honesty rather than grinding and cleaning the grinder I lean towards finely chopping the meat whenever I can get away with it.
 Perhaps this is one tool where electric might be better.